Skip to main content

 Here, we are referring to Table1's selected row and referring to the "city" column of the table by doing {{Table1.selectedRow.city}}

-Even though the optimal method for updating global variables involves using the form-based 'set state variable' approach, there may be situations where you have to update a variable on the frontend after a backend API successfully completes its execution, or when an event handler is triggered.
+Even though the optimal method for updating global variables involves using the form-based 'set frontend variable' approach, there may be situations where you have to update a variable on the frontend after a backend API successfully completes its execution, or when an event handler is triggered.
 These situations arise when we need some logic on the frontend in order to know when or what to set the frontend variable.

 When executing frontend JavaScript, the function for setting variables is limited to the Run JS property of events using VARIABLE_NAME.set().